-Series LLCs are popular among real estate investors because it’s easy to add additional series, and they provide excellent asset protection and flexibility in tax treatment.
+Series LLCs are popular among real estate investors because it’s easy to add additional series and they provide excellent asset protection.
+They also provide flexibility in tax treatment, as you will see

 This cuts down on the state fees required to open and maintain separate LLCs and reduces the administrative burden of managing multiple LLCs.